BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 Retirement mutual funds 5 years from the date of investment or until retirement age is reached, whichever is first.

-Children’s mutual fund 5 years from the date of investment or until the child attains maturity, whichever comes first.
+Children’s mutual fund 5 years from the date of investment or until the child reaches the age of maturity, whichever is earlier.

 Why is lock-in period in mutual funds important?

-• Disciplined investing: A mandatory holding period encourages investors to ride out market fluctuations.
-This approach can be especially beneficial in equity investments where short-term volatility is common.
+• Disciplined investing: A mandatory holding period may encourage investors to stay invested through market fluctuations.
+This approach can be particularly relevant for equity investments, where short-term volatility is common.

-• Tax benefits for ELSS: In the case of lock-in period in ELSS funds, the scheme offers tax savings under Section 80C of the old regime on the Income Tax Act, 1961.
-Investors enjoy tax deductions on the invested amount (up to Rs.
+• Tax benefits for ELSS: In the case of the lock-in period in ELSS funds, the scheme offers tax savings under Section 80C of the old regime on the Income Tax Act, 1961 (under the old regime).
+Investors may claim tax deductions on the invested amount (up to Rs.
 1.5 lakh per financial year) in exchange for staying invested for at least three years.

-• Better fund management: When fund managers have a stable pool of assets (less prone to sudden withdrawals), they can plan investments more effectively –potentially leading to better returns for all investors.
+• Better fund management: When fund managers have a stable pool of assets (less prone to sudden withdrawals), they may be able to plan investments more effectively, potentially leading to better returns for all investors.

-• Encourages long-term horizon: For certain goals like retirement or children’s education, a lock-in period aligns well with a long-term growth strategy.
-It prevents you from making impulsive withdrawals when markets are down or other temptations arise.
+• Encourages long-term horizon: For certain goals like retirement or children’s education, a lock-in period aligns well with a long-term investment approach.
+It prevents the likelihood of impulsive withdrawals during market downturns.

 What is lock-in period in ELSS mutual funds?